TrustTheVote-Project/DeviceManager/README.md

 - Precinct Ballot Counter (PBC)
 - Tabulator (Tab).

 The DeviceManager manages the configuration and creation of the 3 tools above.
 It requires an Election Data File during the configuration, then acquires configuration for the selected tool (e.g. CBC), tars and compresses the EDF and config file onto the pre-prepared ISO and writes the combined ISO+Data to a new bootable DVD.
-When the DVD boots, it boots directly into the given tool, which reclaims* the configuration and EDF and performs its job.
+When the DVD boots, it boots directly into the given tool, which reclaims the configuration and EDF and performs its job.

 The DeviceManager resides at /opt/OSET/bin/deviceMgr.sh.
 This is the entry point to the various configuration tools.
 Those configuration tools are not meant to be run individually.

-*** Tested, but unimplemented - see /opt/OSET/bin/recoverPiggyBackData.sh for details.**

 ## Getting Started